• Skip to content

 Black and white photograph.
 Military men in World War One uniforms stand on the pavement outside a single-storey mock-Tudor building.
 A large sign reads: Shakespeare YMCA rest and recreation hut for men of HM Forces.
 Popularly known as the Shakespeare Hut

-Images courtesy of the YMCA and Cadbury Research LIbrary Special Collection, University of Birmingham.
+Images courtesy of the YMCA and Cadbury Research Library Special Collection, University of Birmingham.

 The Shakespeare Hut: A Story of Memory, Performance and Identity